VioleauPierre/Scrap_public_strava_data/README.md

 # Strava Activity Data Retrieval
 This project is aimed at retrieving public activity data of a user on Strava without using the official API.
 It utilizes web scraping techniques with the help of the Selenium and BeautifulSoup libraries in Python.

-Table of Contents
-Open and save file
-Retrieve activity ID
-2.1 Login to Strava
-2.2 Loop on all weeks of the interval
-2.3 Dealing with Home Trainer (HT) activity and manually input activity Retrieve activity data
-3.1 Loop to retrieve activity data
-3.2 Loop to retrieve activity date and type
-Deleting the data when not moving and useless field

 ## 1. Open and save file